BhanuPrakash43/React-ToDo-Website/README.md

-# React To-Do Application
+# React ToDo Website

-This is a simple todo list application built with React and Vite.
+This is a simple todo list website built with React and Vite.
 It allows users to add, edit, delete, and mark todos as completed.

 ## Installation